leonawicz/snappoly/clone_notes.md

 # Clone this repository

-No special actions need to be taken.
+Cloning this repository may require you to remove the top-level .lintr file and regenerate a symbolic link to the actual inst/.lintr file.

-If developing and shapefiles need to be updated, the project source data files (raw shapefiles) can be found here assuming access permissions:
+If shapefiles need to be updated, the project source data files (raw shapefiles) can be found here assuming access permissions:
 `/workspace/UA/mfleonawicz/projects/DataExtraction/`